-The GLC-305 airfoil model had a 36-inch chord by 36-inch span and was mounted horizontally across the width of the test section.
+The GLC-305 airfoil model had a 36 in.
+(914 mm) chord by 36 in.
+(914 mm) span and was mounted horizontally across the width of the test section.
 The model was machined aluminum and had removable leading-edge sections.
-The leading-edge sections allowed for the various iceshape simulations to be attached to the airfoil model.
+The leading-edge sections allowed for the various ice-shape simulations to be attached to the airfoil model.
 Two ice-shape simulations were used in this investigation and are shown in Fig. 1.
-The contour of these ice simulations was determined from smoothed coordinates of an ice tracing.
-These simulations were built from a laser-sintering rapid-prototyping method and had a constant cross-section in the spanwise direction.
-More details about the model, ice shapes and tunnel installation for aerodynamic performance measurements can be found in reference 13.
+The contour of these ice simulations was determined from smoothed coordinates of an ice tracing as described in Addy et al. These simulations were built from a laser-sintering rapid-prototyping method and had a constant cross section in the spanwise direction.
+More details about the model, ice shapes, and tunnel installation for aerodynamic performance measurements may be found in Ref.
+15.

 The flowfield mapping experiments required the addition of a significant amount of equipment both inside and outside of the test section.
-The existing boundary-layer measurement apparatus was adapted from previous testing.16 The traversing mechanism was mounted to the east wall of the test-section as shown in Fig. 2.
+The existing boundary-layer measurement apparatus was adapted from previous testing.
+The traversing mechanism was mounted to the east wall of the test section as shown in Fig. 2.
 A motor equipped with optical encoder feedback was used to control the vertical position of the measurement probes.
 This vertical traverse was cantilevered from the sidewall turntable via a track plate.
-The vertical positioning was computer controlled and provided a positioning accuracy of ± 0.0003 -inches.
+The vertical positioning was computer controlled and provided a positioning accuracy of $\pm 0.0003$ in.
+(0.0076 mm).
 The track plate allowed the vertical traverse to be positioned in the chordwise direction.
 An operator remotely controlled the chordwise positioning based on feedback from a potentiometer that was routinely calibrated during the test.
-The chordwise position was set to within $\pm 0.003 \ x/c$.
+The chordwise position was set to within $\pm 0.003x/c$ .
 For the majority of chordwise locations the vertical traverses were performed in a direction normal to the chord line.
 There were some locations, near the leading edge, where the surface curvature required a small tilt angle.
 The tilt angle was also controlled remotely and measured by visual inspection of a vernier scale on the traverse apparatus.
-These angles were small (less than 10 deg.) and no correction to the streamwise velocity component was performed.
-The spanwise location of the measurement plane was fixed at 25% span (9 in.) from the side wall.
+These angles were small (less than 10 deg), and no correction to the streamwise velocity component was performed.
+The spanwise location of the measurement plane was fixed at 25% span (9 in. or 228.6 mm) from the side wall.
 The airfoil model had a row of surface static pressure orifices located at this spanwise station.
 These taps allowed for direct measurement of the airfoil pressure distribution directly below the traversing mechanism.